alex-estevez/rainbow/README.md

 Set of 'Colors' to get a 'good palette' to work.

-I will put here all Public and OpenSource code that I am using in other in my projects.
+I will put here all Public and OpenSource code that I am using in other projects.

 - \Util\cDebug  Debug tool (first simple version ready)
 - \Util\cFiles  File management tool (working)